your-it/krulvis-scripts/src/main/kotlin/org/powbot/krulvis/fighter/Fighter.md

 - Super energy
 - Stamina
 - Ranged
-- Prayer (Quickpray is turned on during combat if these are taken)
+- Prayer (QuickPray is turned on during combat if these are taken)
 - Combat

 ## Setup